Hotel Galvez

 The Grand Galvez Resort & Spa is a historic 226-room resort hotel located in Galveston, Texas, United States that opened in 1911 as the Hotel Galvez.
 It was named to honor Bernardo de Gálvez, 1st Viscount of Galveston, for whom the city was named.
 The hotel was added to the National Register of Historic Places on April 4, 1979.
 It is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.

 Architecture

-The Hotel Galvez is a six-story building made of stucco-covered brick built in the style of Spanish Colonial Revival architecture.
-It features distinctive elements of this architectural style such mission parapets, plastered walls, and a Ludowici tile roof.
+The Hotel Galvez is a six-story building made of stucco-covered brick, built in the style of Spanish Colonial Revival architecture.
+It features distinctive elements of this architectural style, such as mission parapets, plastered walls, and a Ludowici tile roof.

-The main building features two five-story wings jutting towards the Gulf of Mexico.
-These wings include round archways and windows in the Spanish revival style.
+The main building features two five-story wings jutting toward the Gulf of Mexico.
+These wings include round archways and windows in the Spanish Revival style.
 The hotel's original main entrance faced north, away from the Gulf, and featured a porte cochere.